kynatro/dom-controller-boilerplate/README.md

 ## Files in this Repo

-##### `main-documented.js`
+##### `main.documented.js`

-This is the heavily documented version of the DOMController Boilerplate and should probably only used for reference.
+This is the heavily documented version of the JSON formatted DOMController Boilerplate and should probably only used for reference.

 ##### `main.js`

+If you wish to use the JSON formatted DOMController in your own project, base it off this file.
+It contains the minimal documentation for use and operation and has the example code found in `main.documented.js` removed.

+##### `main.class.documented.js`

+This is the heavily documented version of the prototype "Class" DOMController Boilerplate and should probably only used for reference.

+##### `main.class.js`

-If you wish to use this file in your own project, base it off this file.
-It contains the minimal documentation for use and operation and has some of the example code found in `main-documented.js` removed.
+If you wish to use the prototype "Class" DOMController in your own project, base it off this file.
+It contains the minimal documentation for use and operation and has the example code found in `main.class.documented.js` removed.

 ## Creators